Come & experience new age dentistry and then you will come to know us yourself.

 We provide many exciting services that will leave you with a bright, white smile on your face!
 Moreover for us our patients come first.
 We have friendly staffs, a clean facility and excellent customer service.

 Recently I broke my upper front tooth.
 I was in intense pain.
 So I rushed to my nearby dentist who advised me to extract, but then I went to Dr. Mittal who called me few times and saved it.
-Thanks MDC!
+Thanks Dr. Mittal you are the best dental surgeon in allahabad and also the best dentist in allahabad!

-I had a really painful toothache and Dr. Mittal gave me appointment immediately.
+I had a really painful toothache and Dr. Mittal who has the best dental clinic in allahabad gave me appointment immediately.
 For this I am very greatful to him that he understood my agony and took care of my tooth when I needed the most.
 He really cares!

-It had been a very long time since I have been visiting him for all my family dental care needs.
+It had been a very long time since I have been visiting this dental clinic in allahabad for all my family dental care needs.
 And everytime i go their to recieve the best dental treatment in allahabad.
 And needless to say that he is very economical for the quality of treatment which he provides.
+Thanks to the best dental surgeon in allahabad

 - How can scaling help me in treating/preventing my dental problems ?